macCesar/purgeTSS/docs/configuring-guide.md

 It will generate a new `tailwind.tss` file with every attribute defined in `./purgetss/config.js`.

 **After generating your custom `tailwind.tss` file.
-You can use any of the generated classes, `purgeTSS` will parse this file instead of Tailwind's default file.**
+You can use any of the generated classes, `purgeTSS` will use this file instead of Tailwind's default file.**

 ## Configuration file example
 - **For the modifier keys, you can use any name or convention you want.
 For example: '.my-custom-class', or '.anotherCustomClassName'**.